-(2) Mr. Rabinovich is entitled to 224,756 options to purchase 224,756 ordinary shares of the Company (the "Options") conditional upon (a) a direct or indirect sale by Intercure to a third party outside Israel of all or substantially all of Intercure's cannabis business at the time of sale directly; (b) a direct or indirect initial public offering on any non-Israeli stock exchange, of all or substantially all of Intercure's cannabis business at the time of the offering; or (c) a direct or indirect merger of all or substantially all of Intercure's cannabis business at the time of the merger with an entity whose securities are listed on a foreign stock exchange.
+(2) Mr. Rabinovich is entitled to 224,756 options to purchase 224,756 ordinary shares of the Company (the "Options") conditional upon (a) a direct or indirect sale by Intercure to a third party outside Israel of all or substantially all of Intercure's cannabis business at the time of sale directly; (b) a direct or indirect initial public offering on any non-Israeli stock exchange, of all or substantially all of Intercure's cannabis business at the time of the offering; or (c) a direct or indirect merger of all or substantially all of Intercure's cannabis business at the time of the offering; or (c) a direct or indirect merger of all or substantially all of Intercure's cannabis business at the time of the offering; or (c) a foreign stock exchange.
 The Options will expire in September 2021 and have an exercise price of 1.69 NIS per Intercure Share.
 On April 27, 2021, the Company issued to Mr. Alexander Rabinovich the Options following the General Assembly approval from August 2019 as part of Canndoc acquisition transaction and as approved by the Company's general assembly on April 1, 2021 as part of the SPAC Transaction.